Modern Ruin (Covenant album)

-Modern Ruin is the seventh studio album of Swedish futurepop band Covenant.
+Modern Ruin is the seventh studio album by Swedish futurepop band Covenant.
 It was released on 17 January 2011 by Synthetic Symphony.
 This was the first album by the band that featured Daniel Myer as a core member.

 The second disc features various versions of "Wir Sind Die Nacht", a song the band recorded for the film of the same name.